Get cheap cover for your bike

 It's always the price to buy a bike of the same specifications new, rather than what you'd get for it if you sold it second-hand.

-It's for far more than just your bike, though obviously only for things you'd leave your home with, such as jewellery, handbags, laptops, clothes and bikes.
+Generally it covers things you'd leave your home with, such as jewellery, handbags, laptops, clothes and bikes.

 Usually, if your bike (or any other item) is worth more than about £1,500 you need to declare it, but limits vary from insurer to insurer.